Ben Ofoedu: Television career

 Ofoedu has appeared on Never Mind the Buzzcocks four times; as a panellist he appeared on 14 October 1999 and 4 October 2004, and as one of the Identity Parade he appeared on 17 November 2014 and 12 October 2021.
 On 22 September 2006, Ofoedu performed magic tricks on The All Star Talent Show, where he came fifth.
 On 29 March 2015, Ofoedu appeared on the BBC's The Big Questions, where the big question in question was "Do you need to be born again to be a Christian?".
 On 29 November 2015, he appeared on Fern Britton Meets..., and in September 2022, Ofoedu appeared on Pointless Celebrities.

 In April 2007, he and his then-fiancée Vanessa Feltz turned up on an episode of Channel 4's Celebrity Wife Swap, in which she spent a week with Paul Daniels, and Ofoedu spent a week with Debbie McGee.
 On 22 September 2007, Feltz and Ofoedu won £150,000 on Who Wants To Be a Millionaire.
 Between 10 January and 24 June 2011, Ofoedu and Feltz co-hosted Channel 5's The Vanessa Show.
 In July 2011, the pair appeared on Pointless Celebrities, reaching the final, but failing to win the jackpot for their charity; they appeared again in February 2019, winning £2,500.
 They also appeared on All Star Mr & Mrs in July 2014, and on Celebrity Big Brothers "Bit On the Side" as panel members on 1 September 2014.

 Personal life

 Ofoedu is a born-again Christian; his nickname in Benz, B.I.G.
 Ben, was short for Believe In God Ben.
 He was engaged to television and radio presenter Vanessa Feltz between 2006 and 2023; the pair did not marry due to Feltz's previous bad experiences with marriage (her previous husband had cheated on her), and they split up due to Ofoedu also cheating on her.
-Ofoedu remarried in July 2025.
+Ofoedu married in July 2025.